zalando-zmon/zmon-docs/docs/alert-definitions.rst

     **Example:** The check has gathered the values 5, 12, 14, 13, and 6 over the last five minutes.
 Therefore, ``timeseries_sum('5m')`` is 5 + 12 + 14 + 13 + 6 = 50.

+.. py:function:: value_series([n=1])

+    Returns the last n values for the underlying checks and the current entity.

+.. py:function:: alert_series(f, [n=1])

+    Returns True if function f either raises exception or returns True for the last n check values for the given entity.
+Use this function to build an alert that only is raised if the last n intervals are up.
+This can solve alert where you face flapping due to technical issues.

 .. py:function:: entity_results()

      List for every entity containing a dict with the following keys: ``value`` (the most recent value for the alert's check on that entity), ``ts`` (the time when the check evaluation was started, in seconds since the epoch, as a floating-point number), and ``td`` (the check's duration, in seconds, as a floating-point number).
 Works regardless of the type of value.
 DOES NOT WORK in Trial Run right now!